-This stretch is a little advanced but it can decrease tension in the outer hips.
+This stretch is a little advanced but, can decrease tension in the outer hips.
 Come into a lunge position with one knee in the front.
 Lower your back knee to the ground, while lowering your hands on the floor next to front knee.
 Now focus on the leg next to you: tilt your foot to the side.
 Make sure your arms remain straight down and your chest pushes forward; this will increase the intensity of the stretch.

 7. Standing Backbend

 Have tension in your back and chest?
 This stretch is for you!
 Stand up straight with your feet shoulder width apart.
 Place your hands on your lower back and arch your back, lifting your chest upward.
 The more you arch, the deeper stretch you’ll achieve.
 Just don’t overdo it.